Forms

 Multiple forms per project

 With every project having a different purpose and functionality, it’s so important to consolidate different types of input and information so that projects are used effectively.
-It is now possible to create multiple forms per project to support different types of work requests within any given project.
-Having the option to create multiple forms can greatly assist users and teams to gather and incorporate different types of critical information in the same place.
-This can help to streamline workflows and minimize the ‘work-about-work’ that can often add to the workload of the user.
+You can create multiple forms per project to support different types of work requests within any given project.
+Having the option to create multiple forms can help to streamline workflows and minimize the ‘work-about-work’ that can often add to the workload of the user.

 Submit and manage work requests in one place.
-Get started with a free 30 day Asana trial.
+Get started with a free Asana Advanced trial.
 Try for free

 Duplicating a form